GoldenStarCode/test/README.rst

 **Remark**

-Notice that when version='signed', the trajectories passed into the function must be semi-simple (i.e., countably many self crossings are allowed).
+Notice that when ``version='signed'``, the trajectories passed into the function must be semi-simple (i.e., countably many self crossings are allowed).
-However, the code will be run for any trajectory but it will possibly assigne an incorrect sign to the values.
+However, the code will be run for any trajectory but it will possibly assign an incorrect sign to the values.

 **Examples**